Video Download: Increase Hgh By Restricting Calorie Intake Before Sleeping

 Overeating food, especially starchy carbohydrates, late at night increases your body fat stores.

-This is a problem, because not only will reducing night time Human Growth Hormone production make you fat, but it will also speed up the again process.
+This is a problem, because not only will reducing night time Human Growth Hormone production make you fat, but it will also speed up the aging process.

 About 80% of this fat-burning and anti-aging “super hormone” is released during sleep.